openoms/lightning-node-management/README.md

 - It is beneficial to connect to nodes where the operator can be contacted in case of a problem.
 - A too small channel will result in being unable to close when fees are high.
 This will leave the channel vulnerable in a case, when the counterparty would try to close with a previous state (the funds in the channel can be cheated out).

+## On-chain bitcoin fees
+- Opening or closing a Lightning channel is an on-chain bitcoin transaction with the same rules applied.
+- The confirmation time depends on the state of the bitcoin mempool (https://jochen-hoenicke.de/queue/#0,24h) and the sats/byte fee used (https://bitcoinfees.earn.com/).
+- Check https://whatthefee.io/ for the current estimation of confirmation time/fee.
+- Use a custom fee and choose the lowest number with a good chance for an acceptable confirmation time.
+- At least 141 bytes need to be covered by fees, but this number is often higher depending on the transaction inputs, script and signatures used.

 ## Tor nodes
 Tor is an anonymizing network designed to hide the participant`s IP adress.
 Somewhat similar to using a VPN with multiple hops.
 Learn more at: https://en.wikipedia.org/wiki/Tor_(anonymity_network)